 2.5.
-Public Health England data from 2019 highlighted life expectancy for both men and women is similar to the England average.
-The life expectancy of an adult male in Canterbury is 79.3 years and for a female it is 83.6.
-However, in the most deprived areas of Canterbury life expectancy is 6.5 years lower for men and 5.1 years lower for women than in the least deprived areas.
+The Office for Health Improvement and Disparities data from 2021 highlighted life expectancy for both men and women is similar to the England average.
+The life expectancy of an adult male in Canterbury is 79.2 years and for a female it is 83.3.
+However, in the most deprived areas of Canterbury life expectancy is 7 years lower for men and 5.4 years lower for women than in the least deprived areas.